Rodolfo Zapata: AFC Leopards

-Township Rollers FC (Botswana)
+Township Rollers

-In 2019, he was appointed as the new head coach of Township Rollers FC in Botswana.

-Rodolfo Zapata won the 2018–2019 edition of the Botswana Premier League with his club.
-As a result, Township Rollers qualified for the 2019–2020 Africa Champions League.
-As Head Coach of Township Rollers FC, Zapata has overseen a possession-based and attacking style of play.
-He has most consistently favored a 4-1-4-1 formation, but there have also been occasions when both a 4-3-2-1 and 4-3-3 have been used.
-Notably, represent subtle positional changes from Rollers' 4-1-4-1 tactic.
+In 2019, Zapata was appointed as the new head coach of Township Rollers in Botswana.
+He won the 2018–19 Botswana Premier League with the club.
+As a result, Township Rollers qualified for the 2019–20 CAF Champions League.
+As head coach, Zapata oversaw a possession-based and attacking style of play.

-Mukura Victory Sports (Rwanda)
+Mukura Victory Sports

-In March 2021, Rodolfo joined Mukura Victory Sports in the Rwanda Premier League.
-Zapata's attacking brand of football has won him many admirers in Rwanda.
+In March 2021, Rodolfo joined Mukura Victory Sports of the Rwanda Premier League.

-Fiji National Team (Fiji)
+Fiji Football Association

-After his experience in Rwanda, Zapata signed as Head Coach of Fiji National Team qualified for the 2023 FIFA U-20 World Cup.
+After his experience in Rwanda, Zapata signed as head coach of the Fiji national under-20 team for the 2023 FIFA U-20 World Cup.

-Montego Bay United (Jamaica)
+Montego Bay United

-Rodolfo Zapata joined Montego Bay United for the 2024-2025 season, and his team played the famous tiki-taka football.
-The Argentinian had a good track record, and his coaching style was applauded by all of the footballing supporters in the Jamaica Premier League.
-He favors a shifting formation, that at its core can be described as a 3-4-3.
-In attack, the outside middlefielders push up to play like wing-forwards.
+Zapata joined Montego Bay United of the Jamaica Premier League ahead of the 2024–25 season.
+At the time of his departure, Montego Bay United were third in the league.